-5.2.1 An independent assessment has been carried out in order to assess the contribution that the Site makes to the five margins of settlements in the study area can be used to assess the contribution made by the Site to Green Belt Purposes.
+5.2.1 An independent assessment has been carried out in order to assess the contribution that the Site makes to the five purposes of Green Belt as defined in the NPPF.
+In addition, an assessment has been made of the contribution that the Site makes to the local Green Belt purpose.
+The results of the foregoing assessment of the landscape character and sensitivity of the Site and its setting and the visual connections between the site and receptors in the open countryside and the margins of settlements in the study area can be used to assess the contribution made by the Site to Green Belt Purposes.